Dividing line between metals and nonmetals

 The dividing line between metals and nonmetals can be found, in varying configurations, on some representations of the periodic table of the elements (see mini-example, right).
 Elements to the lower left of the line generally display increasing metallic behaviour; elements to the upper right display increasing nonmetallic behaviour.
 When presented as a regular stair-step, elements with the highest critical temperature for their groups (Li, Be, Al, Ge, Sb, Po) lie just below the line.

+The location and therefore usefulness of the line is debated.
+It cuts through the metalloids, elements that share properties between metals and nonmetals, in an arbitrary manner, since the transition between metallic and non-metallic properties among these elements is gradual.

 Names

 This line has been called the amphoteric line, the metal-nonmetal line, the metalloid line, the semimetal line, or the staircase.
 While it has also been called the Zintl border or the Zintl line these terms instead refer to a vertical line sometimes drawn between groups 13 and 14.
 This particular line was named by Laves in 1941.
 It differentiates group 13 elements from those in and to the right of group 14.
 The former generally combine with electropositive metals to make intermetallic compounds whereas the latter usually form salt-like compounds.